 Mural painted by Hattas Studios.

-By painting rich landscape murals on all of the walls, the space feels intimate and special.
-The dark monochrome colors make it feel calming and private.
+After: By painting rich landscape murals on all of the walls, the space feels intimate and special.
+The dark, monochrome colors make it feel calming and private.
 And the way the murals wrap around the architecture create a sophisticated feel that can only be achieved with custom work.

 The Closet That Became the Most Talked-About Room

 At the Pasadena Showcase, we are taking the smallest space in the house and giving it emotional intention.
 Visitors will step inside and feel wonder.
 Comfort.
 Nostalgia.
 We want guests to remember when they were kids listening to their parents read them stories before bed.
-We want them to smile when they sit in the big comfy chair and search for their favorite fairy tale heroes in the mural.
+We want them to feel like a kid again as they sit in the big comfy chair and search for their favorite fairy tale heroes in the mural.